 Assembling puddings:

 - Get out four small jars or containers with lids.
-In each jar place: 2 tablespoon of chia seeds, 2 teaspoon of lemon juice, 1 teaspoon of lemon zest, 2 teaspoon of sweetener.
+In each jar, place: 2 tablespoons of chia seeds, 2 teaspoons of lemon juice, 1 teaspoon of lemon zest, and 2 teaspoons of sweetener.
 Then add ½ cup of the milk mix to each jar.
 (If there is any leftover lemon zest, save this to use as a topping.)

 - Stir each jar well until all the seeds are combined with the liquid.
 Wait 10 minutes and stir them one more time before placing a lid on each jar and putting the chia puddings into the fridge.